THE EXPERIENCES GAINED & LESSONS LEARNED

 The results were stunning – my business initiative in healthcare technology services took off exceptionally well, right from organizational structuring and operational streamlining to legal and regulatory compliance.

 Lesson 4 – Deep dive as a team, accept your mistakes, learn from them, and move on

 The learning curve for the later lessons in entrepreneurship was quite steep.
-I realized that a smart way to ensure consistent growth was to not fear mistakes and challenges.
+I realised that a smart way to ensure consistent growth was to not fear mistakes and challenges.
 I started enjoying challenges, experiencing them and learning from my mistakes.

 Being the Entrepreneurial Sponge

 Transforming into an entrepreneurial sponge brought to me the best of learning experiences in the business world.
-I asked, listened, observed, analyzed, experimented and soaked in all the learning.
+I asked, listened, observed, analysed, experimented and soaked in all the learning.
 I drew inspiration from the success stories of entrepreneurs and learned from my mistakes and from those made by my fellow entrepreneurs.

-I realized that I would certainly be making mistakes.
+I realised that I would certainly be making mistakes.
 But now I was not scared to make them anymore – in fact, I was actually determined to make mistakes that would help me reach my destination easily.
 My learning from my experiences and my mentors helped me gain expertise in quite a few tricks of the trade such as capital generation, building expert and well-engaged teams, and governance.

 Adding Entrepreneurial Mentoring to My List of Life Experiences

 I’ve learned a lot from my more than two decades of entrepreneurial experience.
 The confidence with which I am managing the technology service vertical that I am currently specialising in has made me realise that my tough journey of self-mentoring could happen with any first-time entrepreneurs.